Is Shopping a Hobby or an Addiction? Take our Shopaholic Quiz

 Shopaholic Quiz

-- Do you shop when you feel angry, depressed or disappointed?
-Does an argument or frustration sparks an urge to shop.
+1. Do you shop when you feel angry, depressed, or disappointed?
+Does an argument or frustration spark an urge to shop?

-- Do you hide credit card bills, shopping bags or receipts?
+2. Do you hide credit card bills, shopping bags, or receipts?
 Do you try to conceal your shopping habits?

-- Do you give away new stuff that you never used.
+8. Do you give away new stuff that you never used?

-- Are you a bulimic shoppers who gets caught in a vicious cycle of buying and returning?
+14. Are you bulimic shoppers who gets caught in a vicious cycle of buying and returning?

 When taking the shopaholic test don't be upset with yourself.
 Know it is a time to do self help to become your best self.